Pipeline929/Git-Practice/README.md

 # Git-Practice
-a please for me to practice git properly
+a place for me to practice git properly
 ## test

 part of my test~!